SwedbankPay/swedbank-pay-sdk-ios-example-app/README.md

 1. Clone the repository
 2. Run `pod install`
 3. Run `open Example-app.xcworkspace` to open Xcode, build and run the app.

+### Test Data

+You test the payment using the [test data](https://developer.payex.com/xwiki/wiki/developer/view/Main/ecommerce/resources/test-data/) related to the different payment methods.